cburk/dapper/README.md

 ## Installation ##
 - Run `pip install -r requirements.txt`
+  * To use the kerberos ST/TGS functionality on linux, install MIT KRB5 abd
+    - sudo apt install libkrb5-dev
+    - pip install gssapi (used version 1.8.3)
+    - see https://stackoverflow.com/questions/30896343/how-to-install-gssapi-python-module for more context

 ## Usage ##
 - Run `./ldap-enumerator.py -h` to see all parameters